tidymodels/recipes/tests/testthat/_snaps/interact.md

       bake(int_rec_trained, dat_tr[, 4:6])
     Condition
       Error in `step_interact()`:
       !
-The following required columns are missing from `new_data` in step '': z and x1.
+The following required columns are missing from `new_data`: z and x1.

 # empty printing